White grapeSommo grape guide

 Learn More with Sommo

-With hundreds of Muscat variants making everything from Moscato d’Asti to fortified Rutherglen, scanning the label with Sommo helps you understand exactly which style you’re about to open.
+With hundreds of Muscat variants making everything from Moscato d’Asti to fortified Rutherglen, scanning the label with Sommo helps you understand exactly which style you are about to open.
+The tasting note framework adapts to dry, sparkling, and fortified styles separately, letting you build a personal map of the Muscat family across multiple bottles and years.